VirgilSecurity/demo-nexmo-chat-backend-java/README.md

 If you don't have an account yet, [sign up for one](https://dashboard.virgilsecurity.com/signup) using your e-mail.

+- Create new E2EEv5 application;
+- Create new API Key and copy given private key;

-To generate a JWT the following values are required:
+To generate a JWT the following values are required from the steps above:

 | Variable Name                     | Description                    |
 |-----------------------------------|--------------------------------|